 Once you have installed Astropy, you can head over to the documentation for an overview of the functionality available in Astropy.
 Each section of the documentation contains a "Getting started" section that will demonstrate the basic functionality, and you will then also be able to browse the full documentation to find out more.Get Started with Astropy

 If you run into any issues when using Astropy, please report them using the issue tracker.
-Finally, If you have any questions regarding using Astropy, or have feedback on how we can improve the package, please head over to our feedback page.Contribute feedback or code Report issues
+Finally, If you have any questions regarding using Astropy, or have feedback on how we can improve the package, please head over to our feedback and contributing or help pages.Contribute feedback or code Report issues

 If you use Astropy in your work, we would be grateful if you could include an acknowledgment in papers and/or presentations.
 See Acknowledging Astropy for details.